anderkve/binminpy/README.md

 # Bottom-up mode

+The main purpose of the bottom-up mode is to allow binned sampling/optimization in limited to the regions of input parameter space that satisfy some user-defined criterion, while ignoring the rest of the input space.

 In the bottom-up mode, binminpy works as follows:
-1. First a number of local optimization runs are performed, to identify all local optima.
+1. A number of local optimization runs are performed, to identify all local optima.
-2. Then the input space is binned working outwards from the local optima.
-For every bin where the optimized target value satisfies some user-defined threshold, the neighboring bins are added as new tasks for binminpy to explore.
+2. The input space is binned working outwards from the local optima.
+For every bin that satisfies a user-defined threshold, the neighboring bins are added as new tasks for binminpy to explore.

-Each input parameter can either be sampled or optimized within each bin.
+The user decides which of the input parameters should be sampled and which should be optimized within each bin, and the methods used for sampling and optimization.
+Alternatively, the user can provide their own function that controls how parameter points are selected within each bin.

-This run mode is parallelized with MPI through a master-worker pattern.
+The bottom-up run mode is parallelized with MPI (`mpi4py`) through a master-worker pattern.

 ## Examples with plotting

-*TODO: Add descriptions of examples*
+In `example_bottomup.py` the bottom-up binning strategy is demonstrated on a three-parameter example:
+- The target function is a 2D Himmelblau function in `x[0]` and `x[1]`, with the third parameter `x[2]` representing a possible small shift/uncertainty in `x[1]`.
+- Binning:
+  - `x[0]`: Range (-6.0, 6.0), divided into 120 bins
+  - `x[1]`: Range (-6.0, 6.0), divided into 120 bins
+  - `x[2]`: Range (-0.5, 0.5), divided into 2 bins
+- All three parameters are optimized within each bin
+- Criterion for adding neighboring bins: target value < 30

+Running `mpiexec -np <N> python example_bottomup.py` with the number of processes (`N`) larger than 1 should produce a result similar to this:

 <img src="./example_plots/example_plot_2D_x0_x1_bottomup.png" alt="2D example plot for the bottom-up mode" width="601"/>

+This shows how the optimum regions of the Himmelblau function have been binned, and that the optimum regions are somewhat elongated in the `x[1]` direction due to the optimization over the shift parameter `x[2]`.

+*TODO: Add descriptions of remaining examples*

 <img src="./example_plots/example_plot_2D_x0_x1_bottomup_contour_narrow_profiling.png" alt="2D example plot for the bottom-up mode" width="601"/>